-The purpose of the Sultana Disaster Museum is to tell the story of what happened April 27, 1865, and what led up to it.
-It is the story of the steamboat and the route it took.
-It is also the story of those men who were freed from Andersonville and Cahaba prisoner of war camps and how, and why, they were crowded on a grossly overloaded boat.
-The event and the aftermath were a tragedy in many ways, not just a boat exploding.
-Learn about how the cargo the Sultana carried which was unloaded contributed to the explosion.
+The purpose of the Sultana Disaster Museum is to tell the story of the disaster that occurred on April 27th, 1865, and the events that led up to it.
+It is our commitment to tell the whole story of the steamboat from its construction to its destruction.
+We also present the stories of the men who were freed from Andersonville and Cahaba prisoner of war camps and how, and why, they were grossly overcrowded onto one boat.
+The event and the aftermath were a tragedy in many ways, not just the explosion of a steamboat.

 The future Sultana Disaster Museum will provide the exhibit space for additional artifacts and interactive exhibits.
-With higher ceiling heights, LED lighting, and precise temperature and humidity control, the new museum will be able to demonstrate the conditions which caused the boiler explosions, show the workings of the steamboat propulsion, allow the display of fragile materials, and many other exhibit to enhance the visitors understanding of the greatest maritime disaster in United States history.
+With higher ceilings, LED lighting, and precise temperature and humidity control, the new museum will be able to demonstrate the conditions which caused the boiler explosions, show the workings of the steamboat propulsion, allow the display of fragile materials, and many other exhibit to both enlighten and educate visitors to the greatest maritime disaster in United States history.

 This section chronicles the stories of the Union prisoners, passengers, crew, and rescuers connected with the Sultana disaster.
 The accounts are mostly first-person accounts presented in their own words, taken from government investigations, newspapers, personal narratives, and the trial of Capt.
 Frederic Speed, the only man ever held accountable for the greatest maritime disaster in American history.
 A few of these are third-person accounts garnered from obituaries, local newspapers, and family histories.